The Stupidest Angel: Links to Moore's other works

 The story takes place in Pine Cove, setting of Practical Demonkeeping and The Lust Lizard of Melancholy Cove.
 Tucker Case, helicopter pilot for the DEA, and his pet fruitbat, Roberto, appeared in Island of the Sequined Love Nun.
 The angel mentioned in the title, Raziel, appeared in Lamb.
 And Sam Applebaum mentions his rastafarian cousin Preston who lives in Maui, who was seen in Fluke and Bite Me: A Love Story.

 The title is a play on the title of the 1946 book The Littlest Angel by Charles Tazewell, which has been adapted several times by Hollywood.

-The main characters are: Theo Crow, Molly Michion, Raziel, Lena Marquez, Tucker Case, Gabe Fenton, and Dale Pearson.
+The main characters are: Theo Crowe, Molly Michion, Raziel, Lena Marquez, Tucker Case, Gabe Fenton, and Dale Pearson.
 Some of these characters are seen on other Christopher Moore(s) books.

 Reception

 In The Guardian, Keith Brooke praised it as "[p]acy and engaging", and "crammed with sharp and funny one-liners", while Publishers Weekly called it "enough to make even the most cynical Scrooge guffaw."

-At Tor.com, Mari Ness found it to be "not be quite as heartwarming as its cover suggests, or, for that matter, as terrifying", but nonetheless recommended it as "an antidote to endless Christmas cheer."
+At Tor.com, Mari Ness found it to "not be quite as heartwarming as its cover suggests, or, for that matter, as terrifying", but nonetheless recommended it as "an antidote to endless Christmas cheer."